 Francis Wolle, an American, invented the bag-making machine in 1852, which eventually paved the way for glued paper sacks, the kind we use today.
 In 1890, NABISCO created the first branded consumer package.

 The National Packaging Design Day was founded in 2015 by Design Packaging to create awareness of package design, presentation, and its role in a product’s brand.
-On April 22 of the same year, the Registrar of the National Day Calendar declared May 7 as the day for the observance of National Packaging Design Day.

 National Packaging Design Day timeline

 The first paper cardboard box is created and leads to the commercial production of paper bags in England.